MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **ErrorType** - Reason of failure, such as "AlreadyRedeemedByOther".

-- **InAFOFlow** - A Boolean indicating if we are in the AFO redemption flow.
+- **InAFOFlow** - A Boolean indicating if we are in the Activation for Office redemption flow.

 - **StatusCode** - One-word result of the service call, such as "Created".